-In the NBA, where match-ups are everything, Kevin has been a one-man nightmare for most of his career.
-He moves with quickness and power around the basket, his medium-range turn-around jumper is accurate and virtually unpreventable, and he can also hit from long range if left open.
-He can station himself in the low post, fill the lane on the break or bring the ball up as point guard.
-Regardless of who’s checking Kevin, they will inevitably find themselves at a disadvantage.
-He has always been adept at the pick and roll.
+In the NBA, where match-ups are everything, Kevin was a one-man nightmare for most of his career.
+He moved with quickness and power around the basket, his medium-range turn-around jumper was accurate and virtually unpreventable, and he could also hit from long range if left open.
+He could station himself in the low post, fill the lane on the break or bring the ball up as point guard.
+Regardless of who was checking Kevin, they inevitably found themselves at a disadvantage.
+He was always adept at the pick and roll.
 Paired with either Pierce or Allen in Boston, he continued to thrive in the halfcourt game.

-In the past, opponents had goaded Kevin into trying to do things that were outside his repertoire.
+Early in Kevin’s career, opponents had goaded him into trying to do things that were outside his repertoire.
 Never one to back down from a challenge, he often played into their hands.
-Today he is smarter and more mature.
-He sees the floor and understands the game.
-Now Kevin is the player making other guys do things they can’t.
-Though slowed by injury and losing a few inches on his vertical, he has made up for this by maximizing the considerable skill that remains.
+As he became smarter and more mature, he saw the floor and truly understood the game, becoming the player who made other guys do things they couldn’t.
+Though slowed by injury and losing a few inches on his vertical, he made up for this later in his career by maximizing the considerable skill that remained.

-Kevin’s defense and rebounding are ferocious.
-His quick feet and long arms enable him to guard men down low or out on the floor.
-He hits the boards extremely well at both ends and is a superb shot-blocker.
-One of the key adjustments Kevin made with Celtics was learning how to keep rebounds alive even when he could not control them.
+Kevin’s defense and rebounding were ferocious.
+His quick feet and long arms enabled him to guard men down low or out on the floor.
+He hit the boards extremely well—particularly on the defensive glass—and was a superb shot-blocker.
+One of the key adjustments Kevin made with the Celtics was learning how to keep rebounds alive even when he could not control them.
 Many older players simply don't try for balls they can’t tear out of the air.
 “Not trying” has never been a part of Kevin's vocabulary.

 © Copyright 2016 Black Book Partners, LLC.
 All rights reserved.